MrLawli3t/ForgeUI-MaskEraser-Extension/README.md

 # ForgeUI-MaskEraser-Extension
-A very simple extension that adds an eraser tool to the mask editor in the inpainting tab for ForgeUI
+A very simple extension that adds an eraser tool to the mask editor in the inpainting tab for the Forge WebUI.
+To activate, either click the icon in the toolbar or hold down SHIFT.

 Supports:
 - Forge